Silver Shoes: Return to Oz

 In Return to Oz (1985), the Ruby Slippers are used once again.
 In this movie, the slippers have more power than simply transporting people.
 They allow the Nome King to conquer Oz and turn every one in the Emerald City to stone.
 Dorothy later uses the shoes to reverse this process.
 This extra power is due to the fact the slippers replace the Nome King's Magic Belt.
 In the original draft of the script, the Nome King had refashioned the slippers into the actual Magic Belt from the novels.
 Upon his death, they reverted into the form of slippers.
 This was cut from the final filming of the movie.

 The Muppets' Wizard of Oz

 In The Muppets' Wizard of Oz (2005), the Silver Shoes are portrayed as sparkling, bejeweled, glittery Manolo Blahnik high-heels.
 The laws of ownership are again displayed in that the Witch of the West tries to cut off Dorothy's feet to obtain the shoes.
 Once again the shoes remain on Dorothy's feet when she arrives home.

 Wicked

-In Wicked (2024), the Silver Shoes are portrayed as the prized possessions of Nessarose Thropp, the younger sister of Elphaba.
-They were designed by costumer Paul Tazewell.
+In the Broadway show Wicked, an adaptation of Gregory McGuire's novel of the same name, and its 2024 and 2025 film counterparts, Wicked (2024) and Wicked: For Good (2025), the Silver Shoes are portrayed as the prized possessions of Nessarose Thropp, the paraplegic younger sister of Elphaba (the Wicked Witch of the West).

+In the novel, the shoes are a gift from Nessarose's father, the governor of Munchkinland, upon Nessarose's acceptance to Shiz University.
+The shoes are described as so dazzlingly bejeweled and constructed that their true color is indeterminable.
+The shoes initially have no powers, but Glinda later enchants them to grant Nessarose greater mobility while wearing them.
+Nessarose promises them to Elphaba upon her passing.

+In the Broadway and subsequent film adaptations, the shoes likewise have no magical characteristics, and were previously worn by Nessarose and Elphaba's late mother, later gifted to Nessarose by their father.
+Later, after Nessarose implores Elphaba to help her, Elphaba enchants the shoes, which allow Nessarose to walk.
+In the film adaptation, they allow Nessarose to fly.
+Upon Nessarose's death, Glinda gives them to Dorothy, which incenses Elphaba.
+Throughout her mostly offstage/offscreen interactions with Dorothy, Elphaba demands the shoes be returned to her solely due to their sentimental value, and not for their magical abilities.
+The shoes in the film were designed by costumer Paul Tazewell.